maciekp85/rest-assured/README.md

 # rest-assured
-Repository for the course of RestAssured by javastart.pl
+Repository for the course of Rest Assured by javastart.pl